mekaron/articles/agilecontent/agilecontentcreation.md

 Make sure your readers, whether they are collaborators, peers and reviewers can give their feedback in a shared tool, preferably with excellent version control and always in the cloud.
 If you can get a conversation between your readers going, you know you're onto something good!

+But no, you're not done yet.
+Publishing is not the end, it is the beginning.
+Iterate until you feel your goals have been met and your focus group agrees.

 ### What are the advantages

 1. More structured writing and less writer's blocks